 Immediately prior to the completion of this offering, Wexford and Gulfport will beneficially own 68.7% and 30.5%, respectively, of the Company's equity interests.
-Upon completion of this offering, Wexford, through its affiliate Mammoth Holdings, and Gulfport will beneficially own approximately % and %, respectively, of our common stock, or % and %, respectively, if the underwriters exercise their option to purchase additional shares in full.
-See "Principal and Selling Stockholders" beginning on page 108 of this prospectus.
+Upon completion of this offering, Wexford, through its affiliate Mammoth Holdings, and Gulfport will beneficially own approximately 54.5% and 24.2%, respectively, of our common stock, or 52.4% and 23.3%, respectively, if the underwriters exercise their option to purchase additional shares in full.
+See "Principal and Selling Stockholders" beginning on page 110 of this prospectus.
 As a result, Wexford and Gulfport together, will be able to control, and Wexford alone, will continue to be able to exercise significant influence, over matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
 Further, we anticipate that several individuals who will serve as our directors upon completion of this offering will be affiliates of Wexford and Gulfport.
 This concentration of ownership and relationships with Wexford and Gulfport make it unlikely that any other holder or group of holders of our common stock will be able to affect the way we are managed or the direction of our business.
-The interests of Wexford and Gulfport with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
+In addition, we have engaged, and expect to continue to engage, in related party transactions involving Wexford and Gulfport, and certain companies they control.
+See "Certain Relationships and Related Party Transactions."
+The interests of Wexford and Gulfport with respect to matters potentially or actually involving or affecting us, such as services provided, future acquisitions, financings and other corporate opportunities, and attempts to acquire us, may conflict with the interests of our other stockholders.
 This continued concentrated ownership will make it impossible for another company to acquire us and for you to receive any related takeover premium for your shares unless these stockholders approve the acquisition.